codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_4xx.rst

 ============================================================

-- Your app classes can still go inside app/Libraries, but they don’t have to
+- Your app classes can still go inside ``app/Libraries``, but they don’t have to.
 - Instead of CI3’s ``$this->load->library(x);`` you can now use ``$this->x = new X();``,
   following namespaced conventions for your component